JieC2023/tic-tac-toe/README.md

 ## :scream: Bugs to fix :poop:
 - Get the "X" and "O" to show on the grid
 - Take turns to place symbols ("X" or "O")
+- deliver the right messages accordingly
 - Get the game to restart after playing one round
 ## :sob: Lesson learnt
-- Starting early would give me more time to plan, execute and refine my work.
+- Starting early would allow more time to plan, execute and refine the work.
 - Commit and push more often so a copy of the work at the current stage is saved
-- Ask questions sooner than later when stuck
+- Ask questions sooner better than later
-- Create a functional product first and then make improvements to it over time, rather than trying to make it perfect from the outset.
+- Create a functional product first and then make improvements over time, rather than trying to make it perfect from the outset.

 ## :white_check_mark: Future features
 - Get creative with the styling - research CSS effects, animations to make the game more interesting